amykapernick/blog/site/posts/html-and-css-tricks.md

 </blockquote>
 ```

-The `id` on each `input` allows you to relate the `label` to the input using the `for` attribute, this allows you to click on the `label` to check the `input` rather than just on the `input`.
+The `id` on each `input` allows you to relate the `label` to the input using the `for` attribute, this allows you to click on the `label` to check the `input` rather than only on the `input`.
 This should be different for each testimonial.

 The `name` for the inputs should be the same across all, this creates a group of them so only one `input` can be checked at any one time.